 Some revitalisation projects are small, and they often begin with opening new businesses as adults move back into the area.
 Other projects might become larger as the entire centre of the town is rebuilt for new businesses moving into an area.
 Neighbourhoods are often rejuvenated when older homes are bought and refurbished, and it can spread throughout the area as people take a good look at their own homes.

-Renewing any suburban or rural area might start as just one small project, and it can be done through fixing up just one building at a time or simply spreading dried aggregates over unused ugly looking spaces of soil.
+Renewing any suburban or rural area might start as just one small project, and it can be done through fixing up just one building at a time or simply spreading dried aggregates with silica sand over unused ugly looking spaces of soil.
 New residents are often in favour of this type of revitalisation for their new community, and established residents may agree with them to ease the burden of taxes.